rdxrahul12/Bookmark-Manager-Homepage/README.md

 A beautiful, Netflix-inspired bookmark manager that works offline.
 Organize your bookmarks by categories and access them quickly with a clean, modern interface.

+## How to use
+- download zip, extract
+- make the index.html as home page
+- download new tab redirect
+- add page
+- Enjoy new Homepage

 ## Features

 - 🏷️ Categorize bookmarks for better organization